tenaciousRas/amarino-embed/README.txt

 ANNOUNCEMENT
 ------------
 Major refactoring to this project is coming!
 This project is originally a fork of the Amarino project, which itself is a wrapper around the Abraxas Bluetooth API for Android.
 After many hours of work and advanced usage it's morphed into a fully-embeddable Android service.

 Amarino is a tool intended for those just getting introducced to Arduino.
 Unlike Amarino, this tool is built by and for Android developers - first and foremost.
 It is therefore intended for serious beginners, intermeditate, and advanced programmers in the Android and embedded development 'worlds'.

 Honestly - if you're just getting started with Arduino and want to build things with bluetooth - you should check out the kickstarter project Ard'Vark.  http://www.kickstarter.com/projects/694850905/the-ard-vark  It will probably be less confusing for you than Amarino, and you might get more done.

 In 2012 I plan to launch an Android application that's easily searchable in Google Play for easy Android connectivity.
-It will be based on a completely refactored codebase - and the point of the app is that it'll be easily searchable.
+It will be based on a completely refactored codebase.
+The goal of the app is to be easily searchable.
+There will be _no_ more support for plugins - as I said this is a tool for serious users.
+After both goals are achieved the roadmap is taking this project to places Amarino won't visit for quite some time.

-The project will be renamed Android Bluetooth Connectivity and this one will either be phased-out or replaced.
+The project will be renamed Android Bluetooth Connectivity (ABC) and this one will either be phased-out or replaced.
+I do not plan to keep the same API.

 Stay tuned!